almomaa/ERFit-Package/paper.md

 # Mathematics

-In this paper, we introduce an efficient Matlab implementation for the Entropic Regression method we introduced in [@AlMomani:2020], [@almomani2019prediction].
+In this paper, we introduce an efficient Matlab implementation for the Entropic Regression method we introduced in [see @AlMomani], [@almomani2019prediction].
 Entropic Regression (ER), is a data-driven discovery method for the underlying dynamics using sparse system identification.
 ER uses the conditional mutual information as an information-theoretic criterion and iteratively select relevant basis functions in a greedy search optimization scheme in terms of information criterion objective.
 Consider the problem in the matrix form:

 \begin{equation} \label{eq:mainMatrixForm}
     \dot{X} = F(X) =  \Phi(X) \mathbf{\beta}